 3 Elements of a Successful Personal Injury Claim in Nebraska

-The plaintiff must prove three major elements in order to have a case: liability, causation, and damages.
-While you will need help to fully evaluate whether or not you have a case, the following will get you started:
+The plaintiff must prove three major elements in order to have a good personal injury claim in Nebraska: liability, causation, and damages.
+While you will need help to fully evaluate whether or not you have a case, the following from our Lincoln personal injury attorney will get you started:

 Element #1 – Liability

 In order to have a case, the other party must be liable for your injuries.
 Typically, this means the other party has committed a negligent action that caused your injuries.